flawgarden/vulnomicon/README.md

 And then run `./bootstrap.sh`.

 The bootstrap script will:
-* Download, compile and provide ground truth files for all the benchmarks.
+* Download, compile, and provide ground truth files for all the benchmarks.
 * Download the `bentoo` SAST benchmarking tool.

 After the bootstrapping is complete, you can run reference tools on the benchmarks by executing the following scripts:
-* `scripts/benchmarks/*benchmark-name*/run.sh` - to run the tools on the benchmark with the name `benchmark-name`
+* `scripts/benchmarks/*benchmark-name*/run.sh` - to run the tools on the benchmark with the name `benchmark-name`;
-* `scripts/benchmarks/*benchmark-name*/run-mutated.sh` - to run the tools on the mutated version of the benchmark with the name `benchmark-name`
+* `scripts/benchmarks/*benchmark-name*/run-mutated.sh` - to run the tools on the mutated benchmark version with the name `benchmark-name`.

 The run results will accordingly appear in the `benchmark-name-output` or `benchmark-name-mutated-output` directories.

 If you want to tinker with what tools run on what benchmarks (e.g., to run your tool on a subset of `reality-check`), please consult the [`bentoo` documentation](https://github.com/flawgarden/bentoo).

-For now, **vulnomicon** contains benchmarks for Java, C#, Go, and Python.
+For now, **vulnomicon** contains Java, C#, Go, and Python benchmarks.

-Almost all the benchmarks have the [workflows](https://github.com/flawgarden/vulnomicon/tree/main/.github/workflows) to run them on CI.
+Almost all the benchmarks have the [workflows](https://github.com/flawgarden/vulnomicon/tree/main/.github/workflows) to run on CI.